WebConnect Access Issues

-The Records Office works with the Division Deans and the Division of Life Long Learning to develop the class schedule for each semester.
-Registration for the Fall terms begin in April; the Summer terms in April; the Spring terms in November.
-Go to WebConnect.
+The MWCC Records Office works with the Academic Division Deans to develop the course schedule for each semester.
+Registration for the summer and fall terms begins in April; and registration for the spring terms begins in November.

 Degree Audit Review and Graduation Processing